thkukuk/atomic-updates_and_etc/README.md

 * `/usr/share/defaults/ldconfig/ld.so.conf.d` for distribution specific paths, e.g. libgraphivz6
 * `/etc/ld.so.conf.d` for local changes, like nvidia-gfxG04.conf

-There is also stuff, which does not belong to /etc at all. /etc/uefi/certs contain binary files installed by several RPMs.
-This are clearly no config files (not editable by the user) and thus belongs to /usr/share or something similar.
+There is also stuff, which does not belong to `/etc` at all. `/etc/uefi/certs` contain binary files installed by several RPMs.
+This are clearly no config files (not editable by the user) and thus belongs to `/usr/share` or something similar.

-By a simple packaging changes, many problems with atomic updates and "Factory Reset" were alreadz solved.
+By a simple packaging changes, many problems with atomic updates and "Factory Reset" would be already solved.
 There are many more packages for which the problem could be solved relative simple by changes in how it gets packaged.

 #### Formal Proposal